SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Lagging indicators are metrics for safety events that have already occurred.
 They include high-severity negative outcomes and lower-level system failures.
 An example would be the number of unstabilized approaches per 100 landings.
 Leading indicators measure factors that affect future performance – both positive and negative indicators.

 Risk controls will attempt to address many leading and lagging indicators.
-When erosion of risk controls occurs, the severity of lagging indicators will increase and there will be a negative impact on the percentage of standard operating procedure (SOP) hazards identified.
+When erosion of risk controls occurs, the severity of lagging indicators will increase.
+There will be a negative impact on the percentage of standard operating procedure (SOP) hazards identified.

 As lagging and leading indicators are comprehensive of most potential risks, organizing and creating risk controls for them will be for the sole aim of safety performance in the safety program.